shubhamkushwah123/insure-me-app/README.md

 - **Docker:** For deploying containerized applications.
 - **Ansible:** Configuration management tool.
 - **Selenium:** For automating tests on the deployed web application.
+- **Terraform:** For provisioning of Infrastructure
 - **AWS:** For creating EC2 machines as servers and deploying the web application.

 ### Workflow:

+1. Test Server and Prod Server must be configured using Terraform.
-1. A developer pushes updated code to the Git master branch.
+2. developer pushes updated code to the Git master branch.
-2. A Jenkins job is triggered using a GitHub Webhook.
+3. A Jenkins job is triggered using a GitHub Webhook.
-3. The code is checked out, compiled, tested, packaged, containerized, and deployed to a preconfigured test-server automatically.
+4. The code is checked out, compiled, tested, packaged, containerized, and deployed to test-server automatically using Ansible.
-4. Deployment is tested using a test automation tool (Selenium).
+5. Deployment is tested using a test automation tool (Selenium).
-5. If the build is successful, it is deployed to the production server.
+6. If the build is successful, it is deployed to the production server using ansible.

 All these steps should happen automatically, triggered by a push to the GitHub master branch.

 # Application Source Code

-The application source code is available at the following link: **Insure Me Application Source Code**
+The application source code is available at the following link: https://github.com/shubhamkushwah123/insure-me-app.git

 # Submission Requirements